AldoSuba/docs.buf.build/docs/tour/use-remote-generation.md

 ## 16.5 Updating Versions {#updating-versions}

-When you update your module and push new commits, you can update your library version by incrementing the final element in the synthetic version (described above).
+When you update your module and push new snapshots, you can update your library version by incrementing the final element in the synthetic version (described above).

 To demonstrate, make a small change by adding a comment to the `PetStoreService`: